strapi/strapi/docs/docs/guides/e2e/01-app-template.md

 ## Update the app template

-To update the app template first run the tests to create a Strapi app based on the existing template at `test-apps/e2e/test-app-<number>`.
-Move into this folder and run `yarn develop`.
-Login using the credentials found in `e2e/constants.js`.
-Make any changes you need (i.e. create a content-type).
-Kill the server and run [[`yarn strapi templates:generate <path>`]](https://docs.strapi.io/dev-docs/cli#strapi-templatesgenerate).
-Replace the existing template in `e2e/app-template` with the newly generated one.
+To update the app template:

+- run the tests to create a Strapi app based on the existing template at `test-apps/e2e/test-app-<number>`.
+- Move into this folder and run `yarn develop`.
+- Login using the credentials found in `e2e/constants.js`.
+- Make any changes you need (i.e. create a content-type).
+- Kill the server and run [[`yarn strapi templates:generate <path>`]](https://docs.strapi.io/dev-docs/cli#strapi-templatesgenerate).
+- Replace the existing template in `e2e/app-template` with the newly generated one.

 ## Content Schemas